9 Best Mattresses for Higher-Weight People in 2026

 Optimal firmness levels

-People with a higher weight do best with mattresses that are more firm (at least a 6.5 on the firmness scale).
-Past testing has shown that firmer mattresses sometimes feel softer to people with a higher weight.
+People with a higher weight do best with firmer mattresses (at least a 6.5 on the firmness scale).
+Past testing has shown that firmer mattresses sometimes feel softer to people of a higher weight.
 The firmer a mattress is, the more supported you may feel.
 Check out our best firm mattress guide for more information.

 Spinal support

-We looked for mattresses that are supportive throughout the spine while offering enough cushioning to relieve pressure on the joints.
-We asked testers how they felt lying on their side and had them lie on each mattress to understand the level of support the mattress provided to people of varying weights.
+Pressure relief and spinal support go hand in hand.
+Look for mattresses that support the spine while providing enough cushioning to relieve pressure on the joints.
 When a mattress has to hold more weight overall, distributing that weight evenly is key to keeping the spine in a neutral position, whether you sleep on your back, side, or stomach.

 Edge support

-As with most tests, we measured edge support through our testers’ experiences and reactions and by objective measurement.
-Mattresses without enough support at the edges can throw off weight distribution and be prone to sagging long-term.
+Mattresses without enough edge support can disrupt weight distribution and be prone to long-term sagging.
 Good edge support shows that a mattress has even weight distribution and can help with getting in and out of bed or changing positions.
-Testers also reviewed how easy it was to move around on the surface of the mattress and get in and out of it.
-They tested the differences in edge support while sitting on the side of the bed versus lying down near the edge.
+Look at how easy it is to sit on the edge of a mattress and to get in and out of it.
+Also, try lying near the bed's edge to see how supported you feel.

 Temperature regulation